samTesoro/jas-caffeinated-qr-menu/README.md

    Both `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` can be found in [your Supabase project's API settings](https://supabase.com/dashboard/project/_?showConnect=true)

-5. You can now run the Next.js local development server:
+5. You can now run the J.A.S.
+Caffeinated local development server:

    ```bash
    npm run dev